The cycle of metals in the infalling elliptical galaxy NGC 1404: Acknowledgements

 \section{Acknowledgements}

-The authors thank the anonymous referee for insightful comments that helped to improve this paper.
-F.M. thanks Hiroki Akamatsu, Ena Choi, Jelle de Plaa, Jelle Kaastra, Anwesh Majumder, L\'{y}dia \v{S}tofanova, Remco van der Burg, Michael Wise, Xioaoyuan Zhang, and Zhenlin Zhu for fruitful discussions and/or complementary data.
-N.W. and R.G. are supported by the GACR grant 21-13491X.
-A.S. is supported by the Women In Science Excel (WISE) programme of the Netherlands Organisation for Scientific Research (NWO), and acknowledges the World Premier Research Center Initiative (WPI) and the Kavli IPMU for the continued hospitality.
+The authors thank the anonymous referee for insightful comments that helped us to improve this paper.
+FM thanks Hiroki Akamatsu, Ena Choi, Jelle de Plaa, Simona Ghizzardi, Jelle Kaastra, Anwesh Majumder, L\'{y}dia \v{S}tofanova, Remco van der Burg, Michael Wise, Xioaoyuan Zhang, and Zhenlin Zhu for fruitful discussions and/or complementary data.
+NW and RG are supported by the GACR grant 21-13491X.
+AS is supported by the Women In Science Excel (WISE) programme of the Netherlands Organisation for Scientific Research (NWO), and acknowledges the World Premier Research Center Initiative (WPI) and the Kavli IPMU for the continued hospitality.
 This work is based on observations obtained with \textit{XMM-Newton}, an ESA science mission with instruments and contributions directly funded by ESA member states and the USA (NASA).
 The scientific results reported in this article are based in part on data obtained from the \textit{Chandra} Data Archive.
 SRON is supported financially by NWO.